chrisregner/Was-or-Will-Be-There/README.md

 ## Additional features

 - additional features
+  - notification
+    - notify when...
+      - 30 days before an departure/homecoming
+      - 7 days before an departure/homecoming
+      - 1 day before an departure/homecoming
+      - on the day of departure/homecoming
+      - 1 day after homecoming (journalize)
-  - sort
+  - sort plans/journals/both
     - chronologically
     - geographically
   - input on map to search and select places
     - pan map upon selection
-  - automatic image deleting (when certain limit is met, delete in the next midnight)
+  - automatic image deleting (when certain limit is met, delete in the next midnight?)

-## Manual testing
-- plans crud
-  - snackbar
-- journals crud
-  - images crud
-  - snackbar